-The perianth is made up of barely overlapping white petals.
+The perianth is made up of barely overlapping, bright white petals.
 The cup is pronounced with a light ruffle, coloured cream, aging to yellow with a salmon pink rim.
 Flowers open mid to late season.

 Cool to Sub-Tropical

 Full Sun to Light Shade